MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-use-edocuments.md

 You can use configured electronic documents (e-documents) with sales and purchase documents.

-Currently, you can use the following documents with e-documents functionality:
+You can use the following documents with e-documents functionality:

 - Sales:
     - Sales invoices